 Bill Mandates Additional Asbestos Inspections for School Buildings

-The Philadelphia City Council unanimously passed an ordinance requiring additional regulations for inspecting asbestos and other hazards in school buildings.
+In an effort to combat asbestos, Philadelphia City Council unanimously approved an ordinance requiring additional regulations for inspecting asbestos and other hazards in school buildings.
 Asbestos can deteriorate over time, causing small fibers to be released into the air.
-This places students, teachers and other administrators at risk of inhaling dangerous fibers and potentially developing mesothelioma or lung cancer.
+This places students, teachers, and other administrators at risk of inhaling dangerous fibers and potentially developing mesothelioma or lung cancer.

-The new regulations require one third of Philadelphia schools to be inspected each year, with official certificates released ahead of each upcoming school year.
-Inspection results are then required to be released to the public within 10 days.
+The new regulations require one-third of Philadelphia schools to be inspected yearly, with official certificates released ahead of each upcoming school year.
+Inspection results must be released to the public within ten days.

 School District of Philadelphia Opposes Ordinance

 While this ordinance may seem like a wise additional layer of protection, The School District of Philadelphia believes that the reliance on non-experts will subvert the safety goals this ordinance is intended to address.
 Instead, members of the School District of Philadelphia Board of Education urge city officials to work with them within the existing, comprehensive, and detailed framework of city and federal regulations.

 The Board of Education states that the changes caused by the ordinance will delay existing efforts to ensure every building in the District is safe and welcoming for all school students and faculty.
 Elected officials, parents, and the public are encouraged to acknowledge the resource challenges the area faces as one of the oldest, largest, and historically underfunded school districts in the United States.

 History of Asbestos Exposure in Philadelphia Schools